How to Create an Effective Compensation Strategy for Remote Workers

 3. Base the remote salaries on the national average

-If deciding between a universal base salary and a locally adjusted one makes your head spin, there is also the option to calculate based on the national average.
+If deciding between a universal base salary and a locally adjusted one makes your head spin, there is also the option to calculate based on the national average as the benchmark.

 While this is a simplified method that won't give as much headache to the human resources department, it has its downsides.
 If the pay rates are based on the national average, your company could lose access to talent living in more expensive hubs, such as Silicon Valley.

 Any of the above-mentioned methods need to be weighed against your industry, company goals, individual positions, and overall approach.
-Think carefully and consult salary data to get clear insights into what works best for your company.
+Think carefully and consult salary data to get clear insights into what works best for your organization's pay program.

 Should workers take a pay cut to work remotely?